inertialsense/docs.inertialsense.com/docs/user-manual/hardware/reflow.md

 !!! important
     A convection soldering oven is highly recommended over an infrared type radiation oven as it allows precision control of the temperature and all parts will be heated evenly.

+!!! warning
     To avoid falling off of the PCB, the IMX should be located on the topside of a PCB during reflow.

-    Care should be taken not disturb the IMX components during the reflow process as the solder on the IMX will reflow.
+    Care should be taken not disturb the components on the IMX during reflow as the solder on the IMX will also reflow.

     The part must not be soldered with a damp heat process.